Year of the Garden Bean

-There are many species of beans in cultivation around the world, yet it is the common green bean, Phaseolus vulgaris that takes on celebrity status as National Garden Bureau’s vegetable focus for 2021.
+There are many species of beans in cultivation around the world, yet it is the common garden bean, Phaseolus vulgaris that takes on celebrity status as National Garden Bureau’s vegetable focus for 2021.

 Green beans were once referred to as string beans due to the long fibrous thread along the pod seams.
 The first stringless green bean was developed in 1894 by Calvin Keeney who later became known as the “Father of the stringless bean”.
 Breeders continue to breed this stringless trait into modern genetics.
 Other desirable traits include dark green succulent pods, good bean flavor, concentrated fruit set, stress tolerance, and disease resistance.